 • Be sure the nurse confirms your identity with two identifiers before any insulin injection.
 For example, calling you by your first name and checking your arm band.
 Never accept an insulin injection without the nurse checking your identification band or scanning it if the hospital uses bar coding.
 Your identification band must always be legible.

-• Have the nurse confirm the type and dose of insulin prior to injection.
-Also request to visualize the syringe to confirm the number of units in the syringe.
+• Have the nurse confirm the type and dose of insulin prior to the injection.
+Also, request to visualize the syringe to confirm the number of units in the syringe.

 • If the hospital is using an insulin pen, be sure a label is affixed to the pen with only your name.
 Insulin pens must never be used for more than one patient.
 Ask the nurse about this.